berkholz/Aid/doc/Crawler.md

   Crawler -> Crawler : add JSON from module to list of all modules end

-Crawler -> "Other Component" : return JSON list of all modules (function getApplications())
+Crawler -> "MAIN Component" : return a list of all JSON returns of all modules
 @enduml
 ```